-It is complicated to calculate your tax, different percentages shall be charged according to a sliding scale, where different circumstances shall be considered.
+It is complicated to calculate your tax as different percentages shall be charged according to a sliding scale, where different circumstances shall be considered.

-Inheritance and gift tax is progressive, the rates applicable are determined depending on the following circumstances:
+Inheritance and gift tax is progressive, the tax rates applicable depend on the following circumstances:

 - The amount transferred to the beneficiary.

-- Whether the taxpayer is Spanish resident or not.
+- Whether the taxpayer is a Spanish resident or not.

-- If the taxpayer is a non Spanish resident, whether he is an EU citizen or not.
+- If the taxpayer is a non-Spanish resident, whether the taxpayer is an EU citizen or not.